myarotskaya/architecture-center/docs/data/technology-choices/data-science-and-machine-learning.md

 ---
-title:
+title: Choosing a machine learning technology
 description:
 author: zoinerTejada
 ms:date: 01/17/2018
 ---

-# Technology choices: Data science and machine learning
+# Choosing a machine learning technology

 Data science and machine learning is a workload that is usually undertaken by data scientists.
 It requires specialist tools, many of which are designed specifically for the type of interactive data exploration and modeling tasks that a data scientist must perform.